 This is one of my all-time favorite NLP techniques for weight loss.
 Again, it involves you closing your eyes and doing some imagining.

-We will be changing the “submodalities” connected to the images of food you have in your mind’s eye.
-“Submodalities” is just a fancy way of saying the specific qualities you’ve attached to the way you feel, hear, and see something (bright/dark, loud/quiet/, soft/hard, etc)
+We will change the “submodalities” connected to the images of food you have in your mind’s eye.
+“Submodalities” is just a fancy way of saying the specific qualities you’ve attached to the way you feel, hear, and see something (bright/dark, loud/quiet/, soft/hard, etc.)

-The basic principle is this… if you change the way your internal picture looks, you’ll feel different.
+The basic principle is this… if you change how your internal picture looks, you’ll feel different.

 NLP studies on matching modalities

-In his case study for the Journal of Applied Psychology Paul C. Berry paid 25 volunteers who were unaware of the experimenter’s interest in gauging how office workers felt about the temperature in a room while being exposed to different color situations[iv].
+In his case study for the Journal of Applied Psychology, Paul C. Berry paid 25 volunteers, unaware of the experimenter’s interest in gauging how office workers felt about the temperature in a room while being exposed to different color situations[iv].

 The results showed that office workers in a room repainted blue will complain of the cold, even though the thermostat is constant, but will stop complaining if it is repainted yellow.

-This study appears to back up claims that changes in the submodalities in one sensory system (in this case visual) will automatically result in changes in the other sensory systems (in this case kinesthetic) and in emotional changes too.
+This study appears to back up claims that changes in the submodalities in one sensory system (in this case visual) will automatically result in changes in the other sensory systems (in this case kinesthetic) and emotional changes, too.

-For this reason, we will be changing the submodalities for various food in your diet so you find the healthy stuff more appealing and the junk food less so.
+For this reason, we will change the submodalities for various foods in your diet so you find the healthy stuff more appealing and the junk food less so.

-NOTE: The following technique is much easier when someone helps you with it.
+NOTE: The following technique is much easier when someone helps you.
 This “other” person can take down the notes I mention in steps 4 & 8 and run you through steps 9 to 12 so you don’t have to try and remember it all by yourself.

 How to use the matching modalities technique in NLP for weight loss